dmbarbour/wikilon/docs/AwelonLang.md

         @word2 definition2
         ...

 A patch contains a list of patches to logically include followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
 The last definition for a word wins, so definitions override those from earlier patches.

 Cyclic definitions are erroneous.
 Loop behavior must be modeled via fixpoint combinator.
 However, trivially defining a word to itself as `@foo foo` will be accepted as meaning 'delete the word' rather than raising an error.
 Undefined words essentially evaluate to themselves.

 Awelon's dictionary representation is not optimal for direct use by humans.
 It can be tolerated in small doses.
 But it is intended more as an import/export format, and for efficient sharing between humans and software agents.
-Humans will generally observe and influence a dictionary through an editable view, perhaps as hypermedia.
+Humans will generally observe and influence a dictionary through an editable view, perhaps as a hypermedia web service or mounted into a filesystem.

+*Note:* This basic dictionary is extended in *Mounted Dictionaries*, below.

 ## Secure Hash Resources